This is the definition of a writer according to Google:

 Here are the different types of writers I am most confronted with:

 Greetings.
-I'm majoring in either Philosophy, Film, or some variant of English.
+I'm majoring in either Philosophy, Film, or some variant of Literature.
 I only drink coffee black, though I may add a spot of honey to my tea.
 If I am a male, my facial hair will be thick and overwhelming.
 If I am a female, my scarves make up for my lack of beard.
 I am incredibly well-read and my vocabulary is bursting with words such as "transient" and "quixotic."
-My bookshelf is collapsing due to the amount of Tolstoy and Borges, and yes, I have actually read all the classics on my shelf.
+My bookshelf is collapsing due to the amount of Tolstoy and Borges, and yes, I have actually read them.
 You will find me raising my hand to astound the professor in all of my classes.
-I often drink coffee with my professors while we pore over my impending thesis.
+I often drink coffee with them while we pore over my impending thesis.
 My writing is complex and analytical—you will need to read it twice.
 Or maybe thrice.
 I get fives on my papers (you thought the professors only gave fours, didn't you?) and my fingers are stained with ink and highlighter.
 Let's converse.
 Mind the sticky notes.

 The Blog-spotting Word-presser

 Hello.
 I have varying levels of extremity.
 I can be the nerd with three Star Wars, one Doctor Who, and one Sherlock poster, as well as a Lord of the Rings calendar and two Harry Potter pillows.
-Or I can be the person meandering through the young-adult fiction section at your local bookstore.
+Or I can be the reader meandering through the young-adult section at your local bookstore.
 I'm probably majoring in English or Creative Writing.
 I love talking about the character development—or lack thereof—of the latest hit series.
-I also enjoy analyzing the Deus ex machina's that permeate Barnes and Noble.
+I also enjoy analyzing the Deus ex machinas that permeate Barnes and Noble.
 I mean, that plot hole on page 341 could have been adjusted to allow for a more realistic ending.
-I can be overly-descriptive, or I can cut to the chase if that is what is necessary.
+I can be overly-descriptive, or I can cut to the chase if that's what's necessary.
 Again, varying levels of extremity.
 I'd love to discuss why Harry and Hermione never would have worked.
 Mind the bookmarks.

 I'm pretty analytical and succinct.
 I'm studying Communications or Political Science.
-I'm always floating around the downtown events so that I can write about them on your city's website.
-I don't read much fiction, but that isn't to say that I'm not well-read and up-to-date with the world's issues.
+I'm always floating around the downtown events.
+I don't read much fiction, but that isn't to say that I'm not well-read and up-to-date with world issues.
 If you have something important to say, I'll hear it.
 Mind the iPad.

 Are Writers Limited to Genres?